pulumi/docs/reference/programming-model.md

 From the CLI, you can then use `pulumi stack output url` to get the value and incorporate into other scripts or tools.

-The right-hand side of a stack export can be a regular JavaScript value, an [Output], or a `Promise`.
+The right-hand side of a stack export can be a regular JavaScript value, an [Output](#outputs), or a `Promise`.
 The actual value will be resolved at the end of `pulumi update`.

 Stack exports are JSON serialized, though quotes are removed when exporting just a string value.
 For example: